peppasand/chess-endgame-compression/README.md

 ```

 where `L(H)` is the size of the decision tree and `L(D|H)` is the size of the exceptions binary.
 Using an unpruned J48 increases `L(H)` but minimizes `L(D|H)` dramatically — the total `L(D)` is far smaller than any alternative representation.

 ---

-## Ablation Study

-Removing `sameColor` from KBBK BTM v3 reduces accuracy from 99.996% to ~59%, confirming it as the critical meta-mined feature discovered through Cyclic Knowledge Mining.

----